1. Police Pension Plan

 "Highest Annual Base Salary" shall mean the largest amount of compensation as calculated for any calendar year of employment.

-"Inactive Participant" shall meean any person who has been a Contributing Participant to the Plan or a preceding pension plan of the City and who is no longer an Employee but who has not received full distribution of all respective Interest.
+"Inactive Participant" shall meean any person who has been a Contributing Participant to the Plan or a preceding pension plan of the City and who is no longer an Eligible Employee but who has not received full distribution of all respective Interest.

 "Interest" shall mean the amount of a Participant's share in the Trust Fund, including City contributions, Employee contributions and earnings thereon.